muditchaudhary/Skin-Lesion-Classification/README.md

     Change the addresses in TFrecord_writer.py according to your system.
-    Run TFrecord_writer.py to convert image and label dataset to a .tfrecords file Run TFrecord\_writer\_augment.py to augment and convert the images and label dataset to a .tfrecords file
+    Run TFrecord_writer.py to convert image and label dataset to a .tfrecords file Run TFrecord\_writer\_augment.py to augment and convert the images and label dataset to a .tfrecords file Run TFrecord\_writer\_augment\_addPositives.py to augment and convert just the positive images & labels to a .tfrecords file.
+This is done to balance the unbalanced dataset by increasing the count of the underrepresented category.
+    Run Sanity\_check.py to check the images and labels from .tfrecords file

 * #### Train
-    ##### Contains code for training the data, resnet model and to plot the model metrics
+    ##### Contains code for training the data, resnet model and to plot the model metrics.
+The code will be refined for better readability in due course.
     * resnet.py: Contains the resnet model with 18, 34, 50, 101 and 152 layers

-    * Train.py: Contains the training code.
+    * Train\_resnet.py: Contains the training code for resnet without fine-tuning.
 Run this to train your model.

-(Data augmentation still being implemented)
+    * Train\_Fine\_resnet.py: Contains the training code for resnet with pre-trained weights with fine-tuning.
+Run this to train your model.

     * plot.py: Plots the graph for the model performance metrics from trainHistoryDict

-    * Primitive_train.py: Contains a primitive model to train your data
+    * Test.py: Tests the model using the saved weights from Train\_resnet.py.
+This is for the model without fine-tuning

+    *Test\_fine\_resnet.py: Tests the model using the saved weights from Train\_Fine\_resnet.py.
+This is for the model with fine-tuning.

     * train_resnet.py: Older version of Train.py